lightdash/lightdash/docs/docs/guides/how-to-create-metrics.md

 For more information on the types of metrics you can add, check out the [metrics reference page](../references/metrics.md).

-Once you've added a metric to your dbt project, you can sync the changes in lightdash by clicking on the refresh button in the app.
+Once you've added a metric to your dbt project, you can sync the changes in Lightdash by clicking on the refresh button in the app.

 ![screenshot-do-refresh](assets/screenshot-do-refresh.png)